orchetect/OSCKit/README.md

 This object is generally instanced once and stored globally.

-Each local OSC addresses (OSC Method) must be registered with this object and it returns a unique ID token to correspond to the method.
-When an OSC message is received, pass its address pattern to the `OSCAddressSpace` instance and it will pattern match it against all registered local addresses and return an array of local method IDs that match.
+Each local OSC addresses (OSC Method) must be registered with this object.
+It will return a unique ID token to correspond to each method.
+When an OSC message is received, you then pass its address pattern to the `methods(matching:)` method of the `OSCAddressSpace` instance.
+This method will pattern-match it against all registered local addresses and return an array of local method IDs that match.

 Consider that an inbound message address pattern of `/some/address/*` will match both `/some/address/methodB` and `/some/address/methodC` below: